Benefits of Circling

 - Bringing Circling to your family, social group, organization can assist with building greater understanding and purpose as a unit leading to increased productivity and wellbeing.

-- Experienced circlers often cultivate authentic communication styles that allow them to approach difficult topics more efficiently and without barriers that often exist for others.
+- Experienced circlers often cultivate authentic communication styles that allow them to approach difficult topics more efficiently, skillfully and without barriers that often exist for others.

 - At greater stages of development Circling can assist in bringing increased integration of worldcentric and kosmocentric ways of being and operating.
 This leads to increased achievement and cohesion in groups and teams.